Lewis J. Liman: Federal judicial service

-In August 2017, Liman was one of several candidates pitched to New York Senators Chuck Schumer and Kirsten Gillibrand by the White House as judicial candidates for vacancies on the federal courts in New York.
-On May 10, 2018, President Donald Trump announced his intent to nominate Liman to serve as a United States district judge for the United States District Court for the Southern District of New York.
-On May 15, 2018, his nomination was sent to the Senate.
+In August 2017, Liman was one of several candidates pitched to New York Senators Chuck Schumer and Kirsten Gillibrand by the White House for vacancies on the federal courts in New York.
+On May 10, 2018, President Donald Trump announced his intent to nominate Liman to serve as a United States district judge for the United States District Court for the Southern District of New York as part of a bipartisan package of judicial nominees which included Mary Kay Vyskocil, Rachel Kovner, John Sinatra, and Eric R. Komitee.
+On May 15, 2018, his nomination was sent to the United States Senate.
 He was nominated to the seat that was vacated by Judge Paul A. Crotty, who assumed senior status on August 1, 2015.
 On August 1, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 13, 2018, his nomination was reported out of committee by a 17–4 vote.